Alwyn Court: Site

-The Alwyn Court is on the southeast corner of 58th Street and Seventh Avenue, one block south of Central Park, in the Midtown Manhattan neighborhood of New York City.
+The Alwyn Court is at 180 West 58th Street, on the southeast corner with Seventh Avenue and one block south of Central Park, in the Midtown Manhattan neighborhood of New York City, United States.
 The site covers 12,525 ft2, with a width of 100 ft on Seventh Avenue and a depth of 125 ft on 58th Street.
 The Alwyn Court occupies 9500 ft2, or about three-quarters of its lot.
-The remaining area contains the Atrium at the center of the building, as well as a small courtyard running on the east and south sides.
+The remaining area is occupied by an atrium at the center of the building, as well as a small courtyard running on the east and south sides.

 The Alwyn Court shares the city block with The Briarcliffe to the south and 165 West 57th Street and One57 to the east; it is cater-corner from 200 Central Park South to the northwest.
 It is also near the Saint Thomas Choir School and the American Fine Arts Society (also known as the Art Students League of New York building) to the west; the Osborne Apartments and the Rodin Studios to the southwest; Carnegie Hall to the south; Hampshire House to the northeast; and the New York Athletic Club and Essex House to the north.
 The Alwyn Court is one block north of an artistic hub that developed around West 57th Street between Sixth Avenue and Broadway during the late 19th and early 20th centuries, following the opening of Carnegie Hall in 1891.
 It was one of several luxury buildings developed around Carnegie Hall, on the northernmost end of Seventh Avenue, by the beginning of the 20th century.

 Architecture

 The thirteen-story Alwyn Court is 149 ft tall, with twelve full stories and a smaller penthouse.
-It was designed by Harde & Short in the French Renaissance style, with Francis I detailing on the facade.
+It was designed by Herbert Spencer Harde and R. Thomas Short of the firm Harde & Short in the French Renaissance style, with Francis I detailing on the facade.
 The Alwyn Court was erected by the Hedden Construction Company.
-The building is similar in plan to The Dakota and The Apthorp, both constructed in the late 19th century.
+The building is similar in plan to the Dakota, completed in 1884, and the Apthorp, completed in 1908; all three buildings originally contained large apartments arranged around either a light court or courtyard.
+Although the interior and main entrance have been altered, almost all of the facade remains intact.